Service and Assistance Animal Policy

 Assistance animals, including service animals, may not reside in College Housing without prior notification and registration.
 Documents required for review of requests for assistance animals in College Housing must include the following:

-a) Completion of the Residence Life Office’s Documentation of Medical and/or Psychological Conditions form by a licensed healthcare professional.
+a) Completion of the Residence Life Office’s Documentation of Medical and/or Psychological Conditions form by a currently licensed health care professional with no familial relationship to the individual being evaluated.
+For emotional support animals, the form must be completed by a currently licensed mental health practitioner.
 The form should include information specifically addressing:

 - the nature of the proposed handler’s disability,

 - the date[s] of the medical diagnosis and prescription for such an animal,

 - how the animal is necessary to provide the proposed handler access to Cornell College’s housing program, and

 - the relationship between the disability and the assistance the animal provides.

 b) A written request from the prospective handler explaining

 - the need for the animal

 - the date when the animal was acquired